 The words "all these" refer to the nations and peoples from Habakkuk 2:5.
 This negative rhetorical question emphasizes the positive answer.
-It can be translated as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "All of these nations and peoples will certainly create" (See: Rhetorical Question)